 These three companies are customer experience-oriented retailers.
 But that's not all they have in common.

 What Starbucks, Amazon, and Nordstorm have in common are the 5 “I” Principles below:

 With these five tools you'll be able to achieve a bird’s “I” view of all touchpoints and channels that your customers interact with.

 I’ll walk you through each of these steps, giving you actionable advice and tips and tricks along the way.
 And I’ll make sure not to drop anymore “I” puns.

-Data is the crux of customer journeys, since your customers don’t just engage with your products - they interact with your whole store omnichannel and across a myriad of touchpoints!
+Your customers don’t just engage with your products - they interact with your whole store omnichannel and across a myriad of touchpoints!

-No walls and no boundaries characterizes the BEST business practices - think of it like a post-1960s Love Revolution, where everyone shares and gets involved.
+No walls and no boundaries characterizes the BEST business practices - think of it like a post-1960s Love Revolution, where everyone shares data and gets involved.

-Also, employ a CX team that has an outside-in perspective and can provide a holistic overview to optimize customer interactions across all segments.
+Employ a CX team that has an outside-in perspective and can provide a holistic overview to optimize customer interactions across all segments.